 Dispensationalism grasps the significance of analogies.
 Jesus is likened to a door in John 10:7 and a shepherd in John 10:11.
-In Revelation 1:14-16 several similes are used of Jesus.
-Jesus' head and hair were "white like white wool, like snow."
+In Revelation 1:14-16 several similes are used of Jesus, Jesus' head and hair were "white like white wool, like snow."
 His eyes were "like a flame of fire."
 Jesus' feet were "like burnished bronze."
 His voice was "like the sound of many waters."
 Jesus' face was "like the sun shining in its strength."

 Literal, grammatical-historical interpretation considers symbols, types, and analogies in Scripture since all symbols, types, and analogies point to specific referents that can be discerned by context.
 That is why there is no need for "symbolical interpretation," "metaphorical interpretation," "simile interpretation," "typological interpretation," "analogy interpretation," or other interpretations.
 We do not have to create a new hermeneutical category for each figure of speech, symbol, or other language device in Scripture.
-With his criticism of Dispensationalism, Samuel Waldron is in error when he states, "Well, please, one would have thought the presence of symbols would have exactly meant that some symbolical interpretation; instead, it calls for a contextual interpretation of the symbols.
+With his criticism of Dispensationalism, Samuel Waldron is in error when he states, "Well, please, one would have thought the presence of symbols would have exactly meant that some symbolical interpretation is necessary."19 But the presence of symbols does not call for symbolical interpretation; instead, it calls for a contextual interpretation of the symbols.